 Penn students are automatically eligible for Penn Student Health Services and Chickering Health Insurance.
-Once a student is matriculated, the University will assume that this health coverage is needed and they will bill for the service.
-Students who wish to waive the Penn sponsored insurance should log onto PennPortal at http://medley.isc-seo.upenn.edu/penn portal/portal.php to do so.
+Once a student has matriculated, the University will assume that this health coverage is needed and they will bill for the service.
+Students who wish to waive the Penn sponsored insurance should do so at http://medley.isc-seo.upenn.edu/penn_portal/portal.php to do so.
 It is necessary that students watch their bill to ensure that no health insurance fee is incurred.
-If one is charged to the student account, the GGEB Coordinator should be notified.
+If one is charged to the student account, the GGEB Academic Coordinator should be notified.